Louhike/Ugly-GDEmu-Games-Manager/GDEmuSdCardManager/README.md

 ## Roadmap

 1. Move all file manipulation code to BLL
+2. Manage up to 9999 games
+2. Copy files from SD to PC
-2. Increment the progress bar more gradually by copying files chunk by chunk
+3. Increment the progress bar more gradually by copying files chunk by chunk

 ## Would be nice to have